NoamYehuda/Chat-Web-App/README.md

 * Blocking the option of sending bad words.
 * Does not allow two users to have the same username in the same room.

-# In progress
-* Using database to save the chat data.
-* A list of all the active rooms.
-* Sending pictures and emojis.

-Update version will come soon!